blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 The religion is not Sanaathana Dharma, it is Bhaaratha Samskrithi or Veda Jnaana or Vaidika Jnaana.
 Dharma means function.
 It cannot be eternal, it is context-dependent.
-Any attempts to make that claim is just trying to appease Abrahamic dualists.
+Any attempts to make that claim is just trying to appease Abrahamic dualists

+---
+The Magnetizing Force: Karma
+Magnetization: Samsaakra
+State of Magnetization: Vaasana